hofstadter-io/cuetorials.com/content/go-api/_index.md

 ---
-title: "Cue's Go API"
+title: "The Go API"
 description: "Using Cue's Go API"
 weight: 50
 ---

-Using Cue's Go API
+Using Cue's Go API to work with Cue from Go programs.